Adobe-Marketing-Cloud/target-experience-templates/banner-carousel/readme.md

 This template can also be directly inserted in to Adobe Target in the Visual Experience Composer (VEC) using the "Edit Text/HTML" option when selecting the relevent container.
 To learn more about the VEC options [click here](https://marketing.adobe.com/resources/help/en_US/target/target/r_viztarget_options.html)

 ### Limits
-* This carousel has a maximum image limit of 3 images.
+* This carousel has a maximum image limit of 4 images.
-* Images that are 500px high x 800px wide work best.
+* Images that are 500px high work best.
+THe width will scale with page.
-* 20 characters or fewer work best in each CTA zone

 ### Resources
 * [Video](TBD) | Watch this video to see an end to end demonstration of this experience templtae in action.